nginxinc/nginx-amplify-doc/amplify-guide.md

 NGINX Amplify Agent will drop *root* privileges on startup.
 By default it will then use the user ID of the user `nginx` to set its effective user ID.
 The package install procedure will add the `nginx` user automatically unless it's already found in the system.
 If the [user](http://nginx.org/en/docs/ngx_core_module.html#user) directive appears in the NGINX configuration, the agent will pick up the user specified in the NGINX config for its effective user ID (e.g. `www-data`).

+It is really important for the agent and the running NGINX instances to use the same user ID, so that the agent is able to properly collect all NGINX metrics.

 In case you'd like to manually specify the user ID that the agent should use for its effective user ID, there's a specialized section in **/etc/amplify-agent/agent.conf** for that:

 ```